borntofrappe/game-development/07 Pokemon/README.md

+## 07 Pokemon

-The eight title in the course introduces the genre of RPGs by looking at the Pokemon series.
+The eight title in the course introduces role-playing games with a demo inspired by the Pokemon series.

 ## Topics